Artificial white blood cells: Lymphocytes

 Lymphocytes can be further divided into three main types.
 These include B-cells, T-cells, and natural killer (NK) cells.
 B-cells become activated and produce antibodies to bind and tag unwanted antigens for destruction and digestion.
 Once activated, they immediately begin producing antibodies for urgent action, or they circulate around the body as memory B cells to serve as protection against a particular antigen for long periods of time.
 T-cells have several key functions, including activation of other cells such as B-cells, helper T-cells and CD4+ cells, as well as elimination of virally infected cells and cancer cells.
 NK cells are involved in the innate immune system, and they kill pathogens via release of perforin and granzyme to directly destroy cell membranes, release of cytokines such as TNF-α to boost activity of other WBCs, as well as secretion of signals that trigger apoptosis.
 NK cells also can act to destroy pathogens without prior stimulation, unlike T-Cells.

 Macrophages

-Macrophages are white blood cells that act fast to swallow up and break down anything the body sees as a threat—bacteria, viruses, or even foreign objects—clearing them out to keep us healthy.
-But if a macrophage doesn’t recognize something as dangerous, it won’t go after it.
+Macrophages are white blood cells that act fast to swallow up and break down anything the body sees as a threat—bacteria, viruses, or even foreign objects—clearing them out to maintain health.
+A macrophage does not go after something it does not recognize as dangerous.